tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 The PageObjects are pretty simple.
 They have a match function to help compare against a URL and some functions that abstract interactions with the browser as a simple function we can call from our tests.
 This ensures that if we change around the screens or make changes to elements we care about, we only have to update our page abstraction and not track down ID or CSS magic strings throughout the test code.

 Rather than make my page objects match one-to-one to a browser page, I have chosen to compose the behavior from multiple pages.
 So for this test I have an anyPage that supports any page in the LessThanDot website, and I have the loginPage which is the specific behavior you would only find on the login page.
-When the login page is loaded, the BrowserController will attach the behavior from both of these pages, reducing the need to duplicate the logic in &#8220;anyPage&#8221; in every page (assuming I have more of them, which I will for my real test case).
+When the login page is loaded, the BrowserController will attach the behavior from both of these pages, reducing the need to duplicate the logic in “anyPage” in every page (assuming I have more of them, which I will for my real test case).

 [/AdvancedSmokeTest/pages/anyPage.js][8]